-Last week I attended the Museum Association of New York’s annual conference.
-I learned more about what museums want to accomplish, their main challenges and how they fit into the world of tourism.
-Unlike other tourism attractions, museums are cultural institutions, aiming to serve the community, preserve history and educate.
-Every session I went to and every person I spoke with was focused on serving and connecting with the community in a way you don’t encounter with other tourism attractions or destinations.
+Museums are cultural institutions, aiming to serve the community, preserve history and educate.
 And yet they also have a tourism mindset of needing to bring people in the door.
 This focus on the community influences everything museums do – including how they collaborate.
 They are building relationships to connect with the community, solve community issues and meet community needs.
 These relationships build the foundation for successful partnership marketing.

 Connecting with the Community

-One of the sessions was “It’s More Important to be Relevant than Important” with Pamela Reed Sanchez, Executive Director, Seneca Park Zoo Society and Jonathan Binstock, The Mary W. and Donald R. Clark Director, Memorial Art Gallery.
-Within their presentation, they talked about creating relevant programs that meet a community need.
-For these organizations and The Wild Center, this shows up in the form of partnerships with local schools.
+Pamela Reed Sanchez, Executive Director, Seneca Park Zoo Society and Jonathan Binstock, The Mary W. and Donald R. Clark Director, Memorial Art Gallery talked about creating relevant programs that meet a community need.
+For these organizations and The Wild Center, this shows up in the form of programs that go beyond partnership marketing, extending into the realms of experiential education and workforce development with local schools.

 The Memorial Art Gallery has a partnership with the Rochester City School District that goes beyond the basic field trip.
 They worked with educators throughout the school district to create a program where entire classes visit weekly for 10 weeks.
 The kids engage deeply during their two-hour visits and they start to see the museum as theirs.
 The program is changing the culture of the classrooms and schools as well.
 They are working to collect data on how it affects students’ ability to learn.